 When receiving vertically polarized signals, rotate the winder anti-clockwise to cant the antenna through 90°.
 The red / green indicator, if present, indicates vertical or horizontal orientation.
+Note: Direction assumes user is looking down on roof.

 Note: DO NOT over tighten or use undue force on the winder.